paragliding training center

 Coat the inside of the new seal and shaft with Vaseline.
 This will keep the seal from burning up before oil reaches it.
 Be careful not to get any Vaseline on the outside rim of the seal or on the bore.

-Using a 7/8" deep socket (or the metric equivalent), gently tap the seal down into the bore with a rubber mallet.
+Using a 7/8" deep socket (or the metric equivalent), gently tap the seal down into the bore with a dead-blow hammer.
 Note: Be EXTREMELY careful not to drive the seal in too far – it is easy to do.
-If you have a press, use it rather than driving it in with a mallet.
+If you have a press, use it.

 Note: Tap gently!
 The seal will tend to go in crooked.
 You must move the socket to the high side and tap/press it down.
 Take your time in doing this as you do NOT want to drive the seal in past the housing surface.
 A mistake here may require you to use a new seal and start over.